- hexagram (n.)

 - hi-fi (adj.)

-- 1947, abbreviation of high fidelity (1934), of radio recievers, in reference to their quality of sound reproduction.
+- 1947, abbreviation of high fidelity (1934), of radio receivers, in reference to their quality of sound reproduction.
 Hi as an advertiser's phonetic shortening of high is attested by 1914.
+Fidelity in the sense "faithful reproduction of sound" is from 1878.

 - hiatal (adj.)